zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendant-nodes.md

 ## public IEnumerable < HtmlNode > DescendantNodes([int level = 0])

-Gets all descendant nodes for this node and each of child nodes.
-DescendantNodes method is a member of **HtmlAgilityPack.HtmlNode**
+Gets all descendant nodes for this node and each of the child nodes.
+The DescendantNodes method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: